pollfly/clearml/examples/frameworks/README.md

   Jupyter Notebook.

 ### PyTorch

-These examples demonstrate integrating **ClearML** into code that uses PyTorch.
 <!--* $$$[Manual Model Upload](pytorch/manual_model_upload.md) - **ClearML** tracking of a manually configured model
 created with PyTorch, including model checkpoints (snapshots), and output to the console.-->
 * [PyTorch MNIST](pytorch/pytorch_mnist.py) - Integrating **ClearML** into code that trains a simple deep neural network